mau-network/mau/README.md

 - Content attributes can have single value or multiple values for each language/locale
 - Specialized clients can extend the vocabulary for their special uses while other clients will ignore types that are not supported.
-- Websites that uses JSON+LD will have content that's already understandable by **Mau** clients leading to natural intercommunication between **Mau** clients and the existing web.
+- Websites that uses JSON+LD will have content that's already understandable by **𓃠 Mau** clients leading to natural intercommunication between **𓃠 Mau** clients and the existing web.
-- Any website can be extended with JSON+LD data that represent the content of the website itself as a social profile on **Mau** clients.
+- Any website can be extended with JSON+LD data that represent the content of the website itself as a social profile on **𓃠 Mau** clients.
 - Other Vocabulary can be supported gradually like ActivityPub or others. while old clients can ignore these new vocabulary.
 - All activities can be presented as Schema.org type such as SocialMediaPosting, API Reference, Book, FollowAction, LikeAction, DislikeAction...etc